 Adventure Course - Our Challenge by Choice course allows campers to step outside their comfort zone in a peer supported environment.
-The camper calls the shots on how high they go, if they take the step off the platform to zip, and in trusting their cabin mates when out on the Low Ropes course.
-We will always offer words of encouragement, support and praise as they complete each element.
+The camper is in charge on how high they go, if they take the step off the platform to zip, and in trusting their cabin mates when out on the Low Ropes course.
+We will always offer words of encouragement, support, and praise as they complete each element.

+- Zipline

+- Team building

+- Group initiatives

-- Zipline - Low ropes
+- Low ropes

-- Team building - Giant swing
+- Giant swing

-- Group initiatives - Climbing tower
+- Climbing tower